 I’m not typically a fan of Historical Fiction as a general rule, but in Young Adult Fiction I’ve found myself enjoying them more and more over the years.
 It can be very hard for me to connect with past events that happened while I wasn’t even born, especially if I don’t know anyone who lived through them, but as long as there are strong feelings shown through these events, I will be able to care quite a bit.

 And I certainly did care for Charlie Yates and Magnolia Heathwood, the two twins who were never meant to cross paths again.
 Never meant to realize how much they actually have in common.
 Not meant to become each other’s family again.

 The one thing they were meant for, though, is to be known by you.

-Thank you Hachette Book Group Canada for the title in exchange for a review.
+Thank you Hachette Book Group Canada for the copy in exchange for a review.